hgf700/WarThunder_Map_Rangefinder/README.md

-# Ballistic Calculator for War Thunder
+# Map Rangefinder for War Thunder

 This project aims to create a **ballistic calculator** for War Thunder.
 The goal is to **automatically measure distances from player to squad markers** on the minimap using a neural network, most likely with a **YOLO-based approach**.